Adaptive Local Neighborhood-based Neural Networks for MR Image Reconstruction from Undersampled Data: Proposed LONDN-MRI Algorithm

 \subsection{Connections to Bilevel Optimization}

-The alternating algorithm for training involving a neighbor search step and a local network update step could be viewed as a heuristic algorithm for the following bilevel optimization problem: \revise{ } Here, $ f_{{\theta}(C)}$ denotes a deep neural network learned on a subset $C$ of a data set that maps the current k-space measurements $\y$ to a reconstruction.
-The network is akin to $\scrM_{\theta}(\x^{0})$ shown earlier, but with $\x^{0}$ assumed to be generated from $\y$ (e.g., via the well-known sum of squares of coil-wise inverse Fourier transforms, or via SENSE reconstruction, etc.).
-Problem~\ref{eq:bilevel_problem} aims to find the best neighborhood or cluster among the training data, where the reconstructed image belongs (with closest distances to neighbors -- we assumed euclidean distance here), with the network weights for reconstruction estimated on the data in that cluster.
+The alternating algorithm for training involving a neighbor search step and a local network update step could be viewed as a heuristic algorithm for the following bilevel optimization problem: \revise{ }

+Here, $ f_{{\theta}(C)}$ denotes a deep neural network learned on a subset $C$ of a data set that maps the current k-space measurements $\y$ to a reconstruction.
+The network is akin to $\scrM_{\theta}(\x^{0})$ shown earlier~\eqref{eq:suptrn_cost}, but with $\x^{0}$ assumed to be generated from $\y$ (e.g., via the well-known sum of squares of coil-wise inverse Fourier transforms, or via SENSE reconstruction, etc.).
+Problem~\ref{eq:bilevel_problem} aims to find the best neighborhood or cluster among the training data, where the reconstructed image belongs (with closest distances to neighbors -- we assumed Euclidean distance here), with the network weights for reconstruction estimated on the data in that cluster.
 Problem~\ref{eq:bilevel_problem} is a bilevel optimization problem with the cluster optimization forming the upper level cost and network optimization forming the lower level cost.
 Bilevel problems are known to be quite challenging~\cite{crockett2021bilevel,9747201}.
 It is also a combinatorial problem because we would have to sweep through all possible choices of clusters of $k$ training samples with reconstruction networks trained in each such cluster, to determine the best cluster choice.

 The proposed algorithm is akin to optimizing the bilevel problem by optimizing for the network weights $\theta$ with the clustering $C$ fixed (the lower level problem) and then optimizing for the clustering $C$ (upper level minimization) with the network weights fixed.
 This is a heuristic because the optimized variables in each step are related, however, such an approach has been used in prior work~\cite{super} and shown to be approximately empirically convergent for the bilevel cost.
 In this work, we performed an empirical evaluation of convergence in the experiments section, where the alternating algorithm is shown to reduce the upper-level cost in~\eqref{eq:bilevel_problem}.